Aripravina-S/Aripravina.github.io/_tabs/about.md

 - Secure Boot
 - Computer ports and connectors

+The purpose of this stage is to understand the basic systems and components that exist before looking at how they are secured.

+---

-## 🌐 02 — Networking Fundamentals
+# 🌐 02 — Networking Fundamentals

-Networking is one of the most important foundations of cybersecurity.
+Networking is one of the most important foundations of my cybersecurity learning.

 A SOC analyst needs to understand how devices communicate before being able to understand suspicious network activity.

 My networking learning path includes: